 In the winter of 1989-1990, Neidlinger went to Venezuela to play in the Caribbean League, where he was 8-3 and named Venezuelan Pitcher of the Year.

 Neidlinger went to spring tramp camp with the Dodgers in the spring of 1990, getting called up later in the season where he compiled a record of 5-3 with a 3.25 era.
 He retired from baseball in '94 and has since worked as the pitching coach at the University of Vermont.

 Asst.
 Football & Baseball

-Phelps is now in his sixth season on the football coaching staff after graduating from nearby Castleton State College with a degree in sports administration and a minor in business.
-The Middlebury native will again coach the wide receivers in 2011.
-Phelps has also spent the last six springs as an assistant coach for the Middlebury baseball team.
+Phelps is now in his seventh season on the football coaching staff.
+He graduated from nearby Castleton State College with a degree in sports administration and a minor in business.
+The Middlebury native will again coach the wide receivers in 2013.
+Phelps has also spent the last seven springs as an assistant coach for the Middlebury baseball team.

 Phelps has also worked as an assistant coach with the Middlebury High School football team.
-During his time as a student at Middlebury High School, Phelps was a three-sport athlete, playing football, basketball, and baseball.
-His team won a state title with an undefeated season during his senior year, with Phelps taking part in the Maple Sugar Shrine Game for senior all-stars from Vermont and New Hampshire.
+During his time at the high school, Phelps was a three-sport athlete, playing football, basketball, and baseball.
+His team won a state title with an undefeated season during his senior year, with Phelps taking part in the Maple Sugar Shrine game for senior all-stars from Vermont and New Hampshire.